ToanNguyenKhanh/ToanNguyenKhanh/README.md

  🌍 I'm Vietnamese

- 🔭 I’m currently learning Data Science and Financial Mathematicals as a 3nd year student.<br>
+ 🔭 I’m currently learning Data Science and Financial Mathematicals as a 3nd year student at UEH University.<br>

  </div>